miiranta/luvas.io/luvas.io-app/src/glass/README.md

 Adds a loading screen.
 Use the redirect service's navigateTo method to have this integrated.

-Better results if you put it in the app component.
+Better results if you put it in the app component instead of in each page.
-In each other page, call glass-loading service showLoadingScreen() inside ngAfterViewInit().
+- In that case, in each other page, call glass-loading service showLoadingScreen() inside ngAfterViewInit().
 ```typescript
 import { GlassLoadingService } from 'services/glass-loading/glass-loading.service';